 - Color Profile settings supported

 Ethics statement: Macphun kindly provided us with an evaluation copy of Aurora HDR to test.
 We were not asked to write anything specific about the software in exchange for the opportunity and were not provided any other compensation of any kind to publish this article.
 All opinions we express regarding Aurora HDR are our own.
 Within the article, there are Macphun affiliate links.
-If you buy something after clicking the link, we will receive a small commission that helps support the site.
+If you buy something after clicking the link, we will receive a small commission.
 Don’t worry – prices remain the same for you.
 To know more about our ethics, you can visit our full disclosure page.
 Thank you!

 What’s new in Aurora HDR 2017